 Take a look at how Clifford Law Offices, a Chicago-based personal injury law firm, organizes their site using the navigation menu.

-As you scroll the homepage on the Clifford Law Offices site, you’ll see an additional organization, focusing on specific types of cases that Clifford Law Offices handles.
-Remember, that a prospective client is initially looking to see if your firm handles certain types of cases, so it’s important that your homepage answer this question effectively.
+As you scroll the homepage on the Clifford Law Offices site, you’ll see an additional organization focusing on specific types of cases that Clifford Law Offices handles.
+Remember that a prospective client is initially looking to see if your firm handles certain types of cases, so your homepage must answer this question effectively.

-Tip: Use bold, easy to read fonts and bullets to present key information or to stress things you want the readers to notice.
+Tip: Use bold, easy-to-read fonts and bullets to present key information or stress things you want the readers to notice.

 Add text color to stress the most important information, but try to keep your use of text color and fonts to a minimum.
 You want to emphasize, not confuse.
 Also, keep in mind that most people will ignore content if the headline above the content doesn’t interest them – so don’t ignore good headlines (more on that in tip 6 below).

 For example, take a look at how Arnold & Itkin LLP, a law firm focusing on maritime law, emphasizes client testimonials on their homepage.

 Advanced Tip: action buttons/links should be clear and unambiguous.
 For example, “Save” is not the same as “Submit.”
-Consider a visitor’s expectation when they click a button or link and make sure that your labels properly set those expectations.
+Consider a visitor’s expectation when they click a button or link and ensure that your labels properly set those expectations.
 Whenever possible, make sure your copy reflects complete sentences and not isolated words or phrases.
-For more about effective CTAs, I recommend you read 17 Best Practices for Crazy-Effective Call-To-Action Buttons.
+For more about effective CTAs, read 17 Best Practices for Crazy-Effective Call-To-Action Buttons.

 6. Content is important.